 -It lacks Pro audio XLR connections with phantom power.

 You can use an external audio recorder.
-Or an adapter.

 The BMCC compared to other cameras